Options When Adjustment of Status (to Permanent Resident) Is Denied

 Starting Over With a New Green Card Application

-Most adjustment of status denials are made "without prejudice," meaning you can file another application for a green card.
-This can actually be easier than filing a request for review, because you're not asking USCIS to admit a mistake.
+Many adjustment of status denials are made "without prejudice," meaning you can file another application for a green card.
+This can actually be easier than filing a request for review, because you’re not asking USCIS to admit a mistake.

-Don't make a decision about what to do without consulting an attorney first.
+It's wisest not to make a decision about what to do without consulting an attorney first.

-Of course, you'll need to make sure that you've cleared up whatever underlying problem caused your adjustment of status application to be denied in the first place.
-Unfortunately, not all problems can be cleared up.
-For example, if you're clearly inadmissible because of a criminal record, or USCIS has obtained convincing evidence that your marriage is fraudulent (and it really is), neither appeals nor further applications are likely to help much.
+Unfortunately, not all problems that lead to denial can be cleared up.
+For example, if you are clearly inadmissible because of a criminal record or affiliation with a terrorist organization, or if USCIS has obtained convincing evidence that your marriage is fraudulent (and it really is), neither appeals nor further applications are likely to help much.

-You Might Need to Hire a Lawyer
+You Might Need to Hire an Immigration Lawyer

 NEED IMMIGRATION HELP ?